 Long, ergonomic handle

 To protect yourself while removing food from hot oil, get yourself a skimmer.
-The long 15.5-inch handle, and wide 5.4-inch round mesh spider allows enough space between your hand and fryer, while affording the most real estate to grab your fried delicacies.
+The long 15.5-inch handle and wide 5.4-inch round mesh spider allow enough space between your hand and fryer while affording the most real estate to grab your fried delicacies.
 This Hiware model is made of food-grade 18/8 stainless steel, which is heat-resistant and durable.

 The double-coil design promises a faster, larger grab of food at one time with little oil retention.
 The hanging hole at the end of the handle makes for easy storage, and it's dishwasher safe for convenient cleanup.

 Size: 15.5 inches x 5.4 inches x 1.6 inches | Material: Stainless steel | Dishwasher Safe: Yes

 Best Thermometer: CDN Digital Deep Fry Programmable Thermometer